migM/JokeChucker/README.md

 `cd .\src\`

 ## > ... and run the command
 `npm install` to get all the dependencies for the project to run as it should.
-Make sure you have Node.Js ('https://nodejs.org/en/download') and all the necessary auxiliary tools to run an angular application

 ## > After getting those sweet, sweet packages installed simply run the command ...
 `ng serve`